mdn/content/files/en-us/web/media/formats/webrtc_codecs/index.md

 WebRTC uses bare {{domxref("MediaStreamTrack")}} objects for each track being shared from one peer to another, without a container or even a {{domxref("MediaStream")}} associated with the tracks.
 Which codecs can be within those tracks is not mandated by the WebRTC specification.
 However, {{RFC(7742)}} specifies that all WebRTC-compatible browsers must support [VP8](/en-US/docs/Web/Media/Formats/Video_codecs#vp8) and [H.264](</en-US/docs/Web/Media/Formats/Video_codecs#avc_(h.264)>)'s Constrained Baseline profile for video, and {{RFC(7874)}} specifies that browsers must support at least the [Opus](/en-US/docs/Web/Media/Formats/Audio_codecs#opus) codec as well as [G.711](/en-US/docs/Web/Media/Formats/Audio_codecs#g.711_pulse_code_modulation_of_voice_frequencies)'s PCMA and PCMU formats.

-These two RFCs also lay out options that must be supported for each codec, as well as specific user comfort features such as echo cancelation.
+These two RFCs also lay out options that must be supported for each codec, as well as specific user comfort features such as echo cancellation.
 This guide reviews the codecs that browsers are required to implement as well as other codecs that some or all browsers support for WebRTC.

 While compression is always a necessity when dealing with media on the web, it's of additional importance when videoconferencing in order to ensure that the participants are able to communicate without lag or interruptions.
 Of secondary importance is the need to keep the video and audio synchronized, so that the movements and any ancillary information (such as slides or a projection) are presented at the same time as the audio that corresponds.